We are privately owned and not affiliated or endorsed by any government agency.

 Vertigo is often also experienced with hearing loss or tinnitus, as it can be caused by vestibular disequilibrium in the inner ear.

-III.
-The Role of VA in Vertigo
+The Role of The VA

 The VA recognizes vertigo as a service-connected disability, particularly when related to traumatic brain injuries, which are unfortunately common in military personnel.
 The VA takes the diagnosis, evaluation, and treatment of vertigo quite seriously, thoroughly investigating the onset, duration, frequency, and severity of the vertigo symptoms.